dotprologue/sftext-syntax/README.md

 # SFText Syntax

-Syntax highlighting for SFText.
-SFText is a script format used in ScenarioFlow.
+This extension provides syntax highlighting for SFText in ScenarioFlow.
 See [here](https://github.com/dotprologue/ScenarioFlow.git) for details about ScenarioFlow.

 The following example uses [Ayu](https://github.com/ayu-theme/vscode-ayu.git) theme.